Byndyusoft/ui-testing-template/README.md

 ## Contributing

 To contribute, you will need to setup your local environment, see [running locally](#running-locally).
-For the contribution and workflow guide, see [service development lifecycle](#service-development-lifecycle).

 ### Code conventions